wezong/collegeapp/README.md

 # College Matchmaker
 Most existing university matching systems rely solely on objective criteria like test scores and grades.
 However, choosing the right college depends hugely on subjective fit - campus vibe, social scene, extracurricular options.
 My project creates a matching app asking lifestyle questions to recommend universities aligning with students' personalities, not just their stats.
-This empowers applicants to find schools where they will thrive academically AND socially by matchingvalues to camoys culture and environment.
+This empowers applicants to find schools where they will thrive academically AND socially by matching values to campus culture and environment.

 ## Project PI/Project Team
 Wesley Dong (wesley.s.dong@vanderbilt.edu | dongws | PI)